 Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks.
-Chemo is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.
+Chemo usually isn't recommended for patients in poor health, but advanced age by itself isn't a barrier to getting chemotherapy.

-Hepatic artery infusion (HAI): Because giving chemo into a vein is not always helpful for gallbladder cancer, doctors have studied giving it a different way – directly into the main artery going into the liver, called the hepatic artery.
-Since the hepatic artery also supplies most gallbladder tumors, more chemo goes to the tumor.
+Because giving chemo into a vein (IV) isn't always helpful for gallbladder cancer, doctors have studied a different way to give it – right into the main artery going into the liver, called the hepatic artery.
+The hepatic artery also supplies most gallbladder tumors, so putting chemo into this artery means more chemo goes to the tumor.
 The healthy liver then removes most of the remaining drug before it can reach the rest of the body.
 This can lessen the chemo side effects.
 HAI may help some people whose cancer couldn’t be removed by surgery live longer, but more research is needed.
-This technique may not be useful in some patients because it often requires surgery to insert a catheter into the hepatic artery, an operation that many gallbladder cancer patients may not tolerate well.
+This technique often requires surgery to put a catheter into the hepatic artery, and many people with gallbladder are not well enough to have this surgery.

 The chemo drugs most often used for gallbladder cancer include:

-In some cases, 2 of these drugs are combined to try to make them more effective.
+In some cases, 2 of these drugs are combined.
 For example, combining gemcitabine and cisplatin may help people live longer than getting just gemcitabine alone.
 When chemo is given with radiation, most often 5-FU or capecitabine is used.

 The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
 Side effects can include:

-These side effects are usually short-term and go away after treatment is finished.
-There are often ways to lessen these side effects.
+These side effects are usually short-term and go away after treatment ends.
+There are often ways to lessen these side effects or even prevent them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
 Be sure to ask your doctor or nurse about medicines to help reduce side effects.

-Report any side effects you notice while getting chemo to your medical team so that they can be treated promptly.
-In some cases, the doses of the chemo drugs may need to be reduced or treatment might need to be delayed or stopped to prevent the effects from getting worse.
+Report any side effects you notice to your medical team so that they can be treated right away.
+Most side effects can be treated.
+In some cases, the doses of the chemo drugs may need to be reduced or treatment might need to be delayed or stopped to keep the effects from getting worse.